 1. Turn on CNN, or FOX News or any national news channel.
 See what stories are breaking relevant to your industry that you can offer an opinion about.

 2. Subscribe to e-newsletters and RSS feeds distributed by industry associations and peruse them for content that interests you.
-Re-post content with a brief introduction of why it amuses you.
-Be sure to credit your ... ⇢ read more
+Re-post content with a brief introduction... ⇢ read more

 By Ann Bouchard, President, Bouchard Communications Group/Matrix Manager